grafana/beyla/docs/sources/configure/options.md

 If multiple processes match the service selection criteria described below, the metrics and traces for all the instances might share the same service name;
 for example, when multiple instrumented processes run under the same Deployment, or have the same executable name.
-In that case, the reported `instance.id` (OTEL) or `target_instance` (Prometheus) would allow differentiating the different instances of the service.
+In that case, the reported `instance` attribute would allow differentiating the different instances of the service.

 | YAML        | Environment variable | Type   | Default                  |